 - Make arrangements for the proper administration of the financial affairs of the Orkney Islands Council Pension Fund (the Fund) and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Council, that officer is the Head of Finance. - Manage the affairs of the Fund to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts of the Fund (in Scotland, the audited accounts must be laid before a meeting of the Authority within two months of receipt of the audit certificate).
+In this Council, that officer is the Head of Finance. - Manage the affairs of the Fund to secure economic, efficient and effective use of resources and safeguard its assets. - Lay the audited accounts before a meeting of the Council within two months of receipt of the audit certificate.